Register Now for the 2020 MGW Workshop: July 12-19, 2020. Details below.

 Participating shops and galleries around the village of Mendocino

-Most of the students who attend the Mendocino Guitar Workshop are eager for a chance to play for the public and nearly all of them have been performing in school concerts, coffee shops, competitions, and some been entertaining audiences professionally or semi-professionally for many years.
-With that in mind, we introduced the Guitars in the Village in cooperation with the Mendocino Music Festival in 2018, and the feedback has been overwhelmingly enthusiastic so we will be doing it again this year.
-Guitar players of all stripes will once again be deployed in shops and galleries throughout the village for two hours on Friday afternoon playing everything from classical to popular songs, adding a little spice to the already festive atmosphere of the Mendocino Music Festival.
+Most of the students who attend the Mendocino Guitar Workshop are eager for a chance to play for the public and nearly all of them have been performing in school concerts, coffee shops, competitions, and some have been entertaining audiences professionally or semi-professionally for many years.
+With that in mind, we introduced the Guitars in the Village in cooperation with the Mendocino Music Festival in 2018, and with the overwhelmingly enthusiastic feedback we received, it has become an annual event.
+Guitar players of all stripes are deployed in shops and galleries throughout the village for two hours on a Friday afternoon, adding a little spice to the already festive atmosphere of the Mendocino Music Festival.

 Alex de Grassi & Andrew York & Workshop Students at the Mendocino Music Festival